Meet the Team

 Mark McConnon, Post-Excavation Supervisor

-Mark McConnon is a professional archaeologist with a BA from Dundalk Institute of Technology.
-Mark has worked with the Blackfriary project since 2015 as well as many other commercial archaeology projects..
-His research interests lie in local history, folklore and great houses of Early Modern Ireland.
+Mark McConnon is a professional archaeologist specialising in post-excavation processing, particularly ceramics.
+Mark graduated in 2018 with a BA in archaeology and history from Dundalk Institute of Technology.
+His thesis focused on an archaeological and historical landscape study of the Louth Hall Townland.
+Mark has worked with the Blackfriary project since 2015 as well as many other commercial archaeology projects since graduating.
+His research interests lie in artefacts, archaeological landscapes and local history.

 “I attended the Blackfriary field school through the Institute for Field Research during the summer of 2014 after completing my undergraduate degree at Vassar College and I cannot express fully what a good decision that was.
 The rotation through every aspect of fieldwork conveyed a thorough, practical knowledge that every student considering archaeology or other field science should experience.
 The leaders and site crew were integral to the experience- fun and funny and highly dedicated to the site and to rigorous work.
 Based on the number of students and years the field school has been in operation, I am convinced there are less than six degrees of Blackfriary.
 Many thanks to everyone involved for their dedication to training new generations of archaeologists.
 Whether you continue in the field or not, you will carry the lessons of the field school wherever you go.”
 Veronica Peterson Student 2014